DESI-UR/VAST/doc/source/Vsquared_examples.rst

 Because voids found by :raw-html:`<strong>V<sup>2</sup></strong>` are formed from zones, which are unions of objects' voronoi cells, each object's void membership is easily determined from the output.
 The ``GALZONE`` output table (see :ref:`V2-output`) contains each object's zone membership, and the ``ZONEVOID`` output table contains each zone's void membership.
 If the values in the ``void0`` and ``void1`` columns of a zone are ``-1``, the zone does not belong to any void, and any objects contained within that zone are not in a void.

 See the jupyter notebook ``void_analysis.ipynb`` (found in the ``VAST/example_scripts/`` directory) for an example of how to read information from the output and perform void analysis using the ``VoidCatalog`` class.
-This class offers a convenient method for automatically loading the FITS file output into a collection of astropy tables.
+This class offers a convenient method for automatically loading the FITS file output into a collection of Astropy tables.
 The class can be further used to perform void analysis, including the calculation of void volumes, median and maximum void radii, the total void volume fraction, and void galaxy membership.
 The notebook also shows how to create a void slice plot using the catalog.